 19. St. Elisabeth’s Cathedral

-It’s believed that the cathedral was constructed so that if one measured its circumference with a tape measure and then stretched it, the length of the church would equal the perimeter of the defense wall that surrounded the entire city block.
+It’s believed that the cathedral was constructed so that if one measured its circumference with a tape measure and then stretched it, the length of the church would equal the perimeter of the defense wall surrounding the entire city block.

 As soon as you enter St. Elisabeth Cathedral, you will understand the significance of the cathedral’s patron saint.
 The captivating Altar of St. Elisabeth is housed in the cathedral.

-The church also boasts a unique Gothic double spiral stairway – one of only five of its kind in all of Europe.
+The church also boasts a unique Gothic double spiral stairway – one of only five in Europe.
 Among the cathedral’s highlights is the crypt of Francis II Rákóczi, the leader of the largest anti-Habsburg rebellion in the former Kingdom of Hungary from 1477.

 See Related: Lightweight Travel Clothing